EduardoZepeda/hugo-theme-latte/README.md

 git clone https://github.com/EduardoZepeda/hugo-theme-latte themes/hugo-theme-latte
 ```

+In case you don't know how to use git, just unzip the code directly in *<your-project>/themes/hugo-theme-latte*

 ### Download the required javascript files

-As stated before, this theme relies on turbolinks for the page refresh and lunr to construct the search index.
-After installing the theme, make sure to install the required libraries using npm
+As stated before, this theme relies on turbolinks for the page refresh functionality and lunr to construct and process the search index.
+Therefore, after installing the theme, make sure to install the required libraries, at the root of the theme, using npm.

 ```bash
 cd themes/hugo-theme-latte/
 npm install
 ```

+Remember to return to your project's root directory afterwards.

-That's all.
+And... that's all.

 ## Theme configuration

-You can tweak the theme using some variables in your *config.toml* file
+You can customize this theme setting some variables in your *config.toml* file.

 ```bash
 [params]